Beginner level

 Tackling Persistent Dandelions

 Dandelions present unique challenges due to their deep taproots and ability to regenerate from root fragments.
 Hand removal can be effective but requires getting the entire root system.
-Use a dandelion weeder or long-bladed tool to dig at least 15 centimetres deep, loosening the soil around the root before pulling.
+Use a dandelion weeder or the hori hori knife to dig at least 15 centimetres deep, loosening the soil around the root before pulling.
+Alternatively, the long-handled weed remover is excellent for larger lawns where kneeling isn’t practical.

 For established dandelion populations, selective herbicides often provide the most practical solution.
 Apply when plants are actively growing but before they flower and set seed.
 Multiple treatments may be necessary for complete control.